riy/degraph/documentation.md

 If there is a group of slices for which you don't care about the order, you can specify them using `anyOf` like in the following example:

+    classpath
+	    .withSlicing("module", "de.schauderhaft.degraph.(*).**")
-    classpath.forType("part").allow("check", anyOf( "configuration", "graph"), "model")
+	        .allow("check", anyOf( "configuration", "graph"), "model")

-The meaning of this constraint is very similar to [the simple constraint above](#simple_constraint_above), with the exception that dependencies from 'configuration' to 'graph' are allowed just as the other way round.
+The meaning of this constraint is very similar to [the simple constraint above](##simple_constraints_on_slicings), with the exception that dependencies from 'configuration' to 'graph' are allowed just as the other way round.
 Of course the 'no cycles' constraint still applies so both directions of dependencies must not be present at the same time.

+#### One of Many Slices ####

+If you use for example a hexagonal architecture, you probably have something like a persistence and a gui layer both may access the domain layer, but must not access each other.
+A constraint as that can be expressed using the `oneOf` method

+    classpath
+	    .withSlicing("layer", "de.schauderhaft.app.*.(*).**")
+	        .allow(oneOf( "persistence", "gui"), "domain")

 ### Java Constraints DSL ###

 Once the Scala DSL is somewhat finished there will also be a Java version.
 But since creating a DSL in Scala is so much easier and nicer, Scala comes first.
 Of course you might consider picking up a little Scala just for a small set of dependency tests ...